SVOSH at SCO

 All members who complete the requirements are eligible to go on a SVOSH trip at the end of the year, and enough trips will be planned in order to give every eligible member a chance to serve.
 Multiple trips to different locations are taken concurrently during the week after spring semester final exams.
 Members are divided into teams among the various locations.

-The SVOSH Team is made up of 12-14 members and 1-2 staff doctors.
+The SVOSH Team is made up of 12-14 members with 1-4 doctors.
 Two members serve as Trip Leaders and will oversee travel and clinic management once abroad.
-This ensures the staff doctors are free to focus on overseeing optometric work and assisting students.
-Non-student members (generally spouses) will help by taking visual acuities, dispensing in the optical, or translating.
+This ensures the doctors are free to focus on overseeing the work and assisting students.
+Non-student members (generally spouses) help by taking visual acuities, dispensing glasses in the optical, or translating.

-While there, the local Lion's Clubs of the host countries coordinate the visit, prepare makeshift clinics, and arrange housing for the SVOSH team.
-During a typical day, each SVOSH team works about eight hours and examines approximately 250 patients per site, per day, for 4 days.
-The demand for eye care in Central and South America is great, and patients often travel many miles and wait several hours to receive eye care they could not otherwise afford.
+While there, the local Lions Clubs of the host countries coordinate the visit, prepare temporary clinics, and arrange housing for the SVOSH team.
+During a typical day, each SVOSH team works about 8 hours and examines approximately 250 patients per site, per day, for 4 days.
+The demand for eye care in Central and South America is high, and patients often travel long distances and wait many hours to receive eye care they could not otherwise afford.

 Our members work hard, but they also have fun!
-Following clinic, members have the opportunity of spending another 2 days in their destination countries at a local resort.
-Resorts are optional and paid for by the individual.
-This is a great opportunity to wind down and share clinic stories and experiences with fellow teammates.
-Nearly all members choose to take advantage of this opportunity and it continues to be a favorite tradition unique to SVOSH at SCO.
+Following clinic, members have the opportunity of spending an additional 2 days in their country at a local resort.
+Resorts are optional and paid for by the individual student.
+This is a great opportunity to wind down, share clinic stories and bond with fellow teammates.
+Nearly all members choose to take advantage of this opportunity, and it continues to be a favorite tradition unique to SVOSH at SCO.

 Where We've Been